Summary

 Chapter 24: Secrets in the Forest

-Moving forward, we'll examine power dynamics shift when authority figures feel threatened, and understand the way guilt and obsession can consume someone from within.
+Moving forward, we'll examine power dynamics shift when authority figures feel threatened, and understand people in positions of trust sometimes abuse their access.
 These insights bridge the gap between classic literature and modern experience.